textpattern/textpattern.github.io/tags/tag-basics/integrated-tag-notation.md

 …
 ~~~

 The resulting character count of this block of markup, which is functionally identical to the long-form version previously, is 149 characters, and that's even with the additional use of the wrapping `<txp:images>` tag.
 All-in-all shorter than the mixed markup notation, but not by a lot.
-It’s definitely longer than the full HTML version, but that's the price for having dynamic functionality.
+It's definitely longer than the full HTML version, but that's the price for having dynamic functionality.

 ## Further shortening with short-tags